Canon SX740 vs Fujifilm X-T3

 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the SX740) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX740 and the X-T3 are recent models that feature in their makers' current product line-up.
+Both the SX740 and the X-T3 are recent models that are part of the current product line-up.
 The SX740 replaced the earlier Canon SX730 HS, while the X-T3 followed on from the Fujifilm X-T2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon SX740 better than the Fujifilm X-T3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.